 A highly motivated and enthusiastic group of special volunteers that perform several key functions for the El Paso Chamber.
 The Ambassador members serve as the welcome wagon, cheerleaders, mentors, counselors and guides.
 They assist the Chamber in assuring that members of the chamber are well informed and are receiving the full measure of service,support and resources available to them.

 The Governing Advisory Board is a group of longtime El Paso Chamber advocates who provide important advice on community need and the EPC’s work.
 They are also responsible for electing the Board of Directors each year.

 The Foundation Board serves as an oversight board for the El Paso Chamber’s Foundation.
 The Foundation is a wholly owned subsidiary of EPC and exists only to support EPC.
 It is also deployed to serve as a financial agent for the DCL Infrastructure, EPC Future Fund and TEDxElPaso among others.

-The committee focuses on advocacy for education and workforce issues that impact members as well as creating opportunities to coach small and medium enterprises through new training protocols and workforce development issues.
+The Education and Workforce (EDWF) committee focuses on advocacy of education and workforce issues that impact members and the borderplex region, as well as creating opportunities to receive education and community updates through new training protocols and workforce development issues.

 The Mobility Coalition is focused on advocating for transportation initiatives and funding for the El Paso region.

 The committee’s primary responsibility is to provide financial oversight for the El Paso Chamber.
 The committee’s portfolio includes the oversight of budgeting, financial planning, and financial reporting to EPC’s board and executive leadership.